Yesterday, the state of Texas passed what appears to be one of the strictest laws to prohibit abortion in the entire country.

 Overnight, their rights were pulled out from under them like a worn-out rug, ready to be discarded.

-Afghani women are being removed from Universities, education is banned for girls past the sixth grade, female public figures such as news anchors, singers, speakers and advocates are being hunted down, assaulted and murdered as we speak, and with every beat that a woman in the U.S. pumps her fist about losing the right to end life in the womb, a young Afghani girl is being handed to a terrorist as a sex slave.
+Afghani women are being removed from Universities, education is banned for girls past the sixth grade, female public figures such as news anchors, singers, speakers and advocates are being and murdered as we speak, and with every beat that a woman in the U.S. pumps her fist about losing the right to end life in the womb, a young Afghani girl is being handed to a terrorist as a sex slave.

 The entire female population of Afghanistan, under the rule of the Taliban, will now be ordered to don the all-encompassing burqa, to be treated and dealt with as property, and face the constant threat of being put to deathfor the smallest of infractions.